-- school district or charter school shall provide written notice of the refusal to the parent, including notice of the parent's right to challenge the school district's or charter school's decision as provided in state and federal law and rules - E. Within the course of the 2019-2020 and 2020-2021 school years, every school district and charter school shall develop and implement a literacy professional development plan that includes a detailed framework for structured literacy training by a licensed and accredited or credentialed teacher preparation provider for all elementary school teachers and for training in evidence-based reading intervention for reading interventionists and special education teachers working with students demonstrating characteristics of dyslexia or diagnosed with dyslexia.
+- school agrees that the student may have a disability, the student assistance team shall refer the child for an evaluation.
+The student shall be evaluated within sixty days of receiving the parental consent for an initial evaluation.
+If the school district or charter school refuses the parent's request for an initial evaluation, the school district or charter school shall provide written notice of the refusal to the parent, including notice of the parent's right to challenge the school district's or charter school's decision as provided in state and federal law and rules - Within the course of the 2019-2020 and 2020-2021 school years, every school district and charter school shall develop and implement a literacy professional development plan that includes a detailed framework for structured literacy training by a licensed and accredited or credentialed teacher preparation provider for all elementary school teachers and for training in evidence-based reading intervention for reading interventionists and special education teachers working with students demonstrating characteristics of dyslexia or diagnosed with dyslexia.
 The plan shall continue to be implemented each school year and may be updated as necessary.
 The department shall provide lists of recommended teacher professional development materials and opportunities for teachers and school administrators regarding evidence-based reading instruction for students at risk for reading failure and displaying the characteristics of dyslexia. - F. School districts and charter schools shall train school administrators and teachers who teach reading to implement appropriate evidence-based reading interventions.
-School districts and charter schools shall train special education teachers to provide structured literacy training for students who are identified with dyslexia as a specific learning disability and who are eligible for special education services. - G. The department shall provide technical assistance for special education diagnosticians and other special education professionals regarding the formal special education evaluation of students suspected of having a specific learning disability, such as dyslexia. - H. The department shall adopt rules, standards and guidelines necessary to implement this section.

-family, and social history, including an interview with the parent(s)/guardian(s); obtaining a current, comprehensive audiological evaluation by a licensed audiologist to determine degree and type of hearing loss, including the assessment of hearing levels (both aided and unaided) and the functional use of hearing; obtaining an eye examination conducted by a licensed eye specialist, such as an ophthalmologist or an optometrist, to determine the presence of an eye condition; completing a functional vision evaluation coordinated by a licensed Teacher(s) of Students with Blindness/Visual Impairment; conducting a speech/language/communication assessment; obtaining a learning media assessment conducted by a licensed Teacher(s) of Students with Blindness/Visual Impairment; completing direct observations across multiple settings; completing a systematic review of individual academic achievement, including formal and informal measures; completing a transition assessment, including a functional vocational evaluation (as appropriate); and when an evaluation in any area is unable to be completed using standardized measures, using alternative methods of obtaining data to gather information about the child's present levels of performance.
-The eye examination written report (see NM TEAM, December 2017, Appendix B) must include the diagnosis of the eye condition, visual acuity, and recommendations in regard to using prescription lenses.
+School districts and charter schools shall train special education teachers to provide structured literacy training for students who are identified with dyslexia as a specific learning disability and who are eligible for special education services. - G. The department shall provide technical assistance for special education diagnosticians and other special education professionals regarding the formal special reviewing existing screening data and/or any previously conducted evaluation data and for school-aged children, reviewing and considering complete SAT file documentation and existing evaluation data; gathering and analyzing developmental/educational, medical, family, and social history, including an interview with the parent(s)/guardian(s); obtaining a current, comprehensive audiological evaluation by a licensed audiologist to determine degree and type of hearing loss, including the assessment of hearing levels (both aided and unaided) and the functional use of hearing: obtaining an eye examination conducted by a licensed eye specialist, such as an ophthalmologist or an optometrist, to determine the presence of an eye condition: completing a functional vision evaluation coordinated by a licensed Teacher(s) of Students with Blindness/Visual Impairment; conducting a speech/language/communication assessment; obtaining a learning media assessment conducted by a licensed Teacher(s) of Students with Blindness/Visual Impairment; completing direct observations across multiple settings; completing a systematic review of individual academic achievement, including formal and informal measures; completing a transition assessment, including a functional vocational evaluation (as appropriate); and when an evaluation in any area is unable to be completed using standardized measures. using alternative methods of obtaining data to gather information about the child's present levels of performance.
+The eve examination written report (see NM TEAM, December 2017, Appendix B) must include the diagnosis of the eye condition, visual acuity, and recommendations in regard to using prescription lenses.
 (See NM TEAM, December 2017 for potential additional components and reevaluation guidance.)